ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/getting-started.md

 ### Connecting your installation to Ambassador Cloud

-Now is a great moment to connect your new installation to Ambassador Cloud in order to fully leverage the power of $productName$ and the Developer Control Plane (DCP).
+Now is a great moment to connect your new installation to Ambassador Cloud in order to fully leverage the power of Emissary Ingress and the Developer Control Plane (DCP).

 1. Log in to [Ambassador Cloud](https://app.getambassador.io/cloud/services/) with GitHub, GitLab or Google and select your team account.